Qovery/engine/README.md

 * RUST_LOG: log level
 * LIB_ROOT_DIR: where the lib folder is located
 * WORKSPACE_ROOT_DIR: where the rendered config will be located

+## Add a new test

+How to add a test in a fast or long process?
+Simply add "#[ignore]" as a test annotation (I know it's not really convenient to get it, but it's how it works in Rust).
+If the annotation is missing, it will be considered as a fast test.

 ## Contribute